-- The invention of the Accelerated Ring protocol, a new ordering protocol that takes advantage of the trade-offs in modern data center environments. - A thorough evaluation of the protocol in a library-based prototype, a daemon-based prototype, and Spread on 1gigabit and 10-gigabit networks. - 3) The release of the Accelerated Ring protocol as part of Spread's open-source code, and the adoption of this protocol as Spread's standard ordering protocol for local area networks and data center environments.
+- 1) The invention of the Accelerated Ring protocol, a new ordering protocol that takes advantage of the trade-offs in modern data center environments. - A thorough evaluation of the protocol in a library-based prototype, a daemon-based prototype, and Spread on 1gigabit and 10-gigabit networks.

+(b) Accelerated Ring Protocol